 Lauren Hicks is a Communications graduate from Berry College.
 During her time there, she dabbled in just about every class she could take and soon found a passion for the business aspect of things.
 She has a fierce love for all things organized and efficient.
 Lauren believes in keeping a detailed calendar, making lists and keeping order.
 She is excited to lend her talents to help promote FEE's mission by keeping the office up and running.

-Carrie Leggins is a recent graduate of Wake Forest University, with a Bachelor of Arts degree in Political Science & International Affairs.
-Her past work experience includes positions at the John W. Pope Civitas Institute and Parents for Educational Freedom in North Carolina, and she has been promoting free market ideas since first being exposed to them in college.
+Carrie Leggins is a graduate of Wake Forest University, with a Bachelor of Arts degree in Political Science & International Affairs.
+Her past work experience includes positions at the John W. Pope Civitas Institute and Parents for Educational Freedom in North Carolina, and she has been promoting free market ideas since first being exposed to them in high school.
 In her spare time, she enjoys taking trips to the beach, cooking, and playing lots of trivia.
-Carrie is eager to begin her career in advancing liberty and is excited about her role at FEE.

 Richard Lorenc is the Director of Programs & Alumni Relations at the Foundation for Economic Education (FEE).
 Founded in 1946, FEE inspires, educates, and connects future leaders with the economic, ethical, and legal principles of a free society.
 In this role, Lorenc oversees FEE's educational programs for high school and college students, including the summer seminar series.